-During the week of June 22nd, students will receive an email prompt asking them to complete and submit their study lists through MyEAP.
+During the week of June 20th, students will receive an email prompt asking them to complete and submit their study lists through MyEAP.
 This is the list of courses that will be used to transfer units and grades to students' home campuses.

 Students are responsible for completing their study lists in a timely fashion, by the deadline indicated in the email prompt.
 The UC Paris Center Administrator will remind students of the study list deadline and can assist them with the process.
-All units earned in the program will transfer to UC.
-Students' home campuses and their major/minor departments will determine how courses fulfill specific requirements.